ppy/osu-wiki/wiki/Options/Keyboard_Bindings/en.md

 Here, you can change reassign keyboard keys with the listed actions.

-**Be aware** that the osu!client will not notify you for keys used multiple times (this includes conflicting keys)!
+**Notice:** the osu!client will not notify you for keys used multiple times (this includes conflicting keys)!

 ## osu!
 Standard Mode